 Well, that's an unbalanced reaction, so we ought to balance it.
 That turns out to be simple:

 Now we just need to calculate the number of moles of CH3OH we could expect if 24 g of H2 reacted completely (assuming excess CO) and if 152 g of CO reacted completely (assuming excess H2).
 The lesser number of moles will be the theoretical maximum number of moles of CH3OH formed.
-First the H2:
+Here are the calculations:

 To solve a limiting reactant problem, calculate the number of moles of the desired product that would be obtained from each of the reactants, assuming an excess of all other reactants.
 The reactant that yields the least product is the limiting reactant, and that yield of product is the theoretical maximum yield of the reaction.